redis/redis-doc/topics/cluster-tutorial.md

 Now that we have a number of instances running, we need to create our cluster by writing some meaningful configuration to the nodes.

-This is very easy to accomplish as we are helped by the Redis Cluster command line utility embedded into `redis-cli`, that can be used to create new clusters, check or reshard an existing cluster, and so forth.
+If you are using Redis 5, this is very easy to accomplish as we are helped by the Redis Cluster command line utility embedded into `redis-cli`, that can be used to create new clusters, check or reshard an existing cluster, and so forth.

+For Redis version 3 or 4, there is the older tool called `redis-trib.rb` which is very similar.
+You can find it in the `src` directory of the Redis source code distribution.
+You need to install `redis` gem to be able to run `redis-trib`.

+    gem install redis

+The first example, that is, the cluster creation, will be shown using both `redis-cli` in Redis 5 and `redis-trib` in Redis 3 and 4.
+However all the next examples will only use `redis-cli`, since as you can see the syntax is very similar, and you can trivially change one command line into the other by using `redis-trib.rb help` to get info about the old syntax. **Important:** note that you can use Redis 5 `redis-cli` against Redis 4 clusters without issues if you wish.

- To create your cluster simply type:
+To create your cluster for Redis 5 with `redis-cli` simply type:

     redis-cli --cluster create 127.0.0.1:7000 127.0.0.1:7001 \
     127.0.0.1:7002 127.0.0.1:7003 127.0.0.1:7004 127.0.0.1:7005 \
     --cluster-replicas 1

+Using `redis-trib.rb` for Redis 4 or 3 type:

+    ./redis-trib.rb create --replicas 1 127.0.0.1:7000 127.0.0.1:7001 \
+    127.0.0.1:7002 127.0.0.1:7003 127.0.0.1:7004 127.0.0.1:7005

 The command used here is **create**, since we want to create a new cluster.
 The option `--cluster-replicas 1` means that we want a slave for every master created.